 All participants are urged to take out their own personal injury policy.
 Obviously there is inherent risk in undertaking any sport but please ask questions of yourself when thinking about taking part in your sport, like if you were to lose the use of a limb how would that affect your career prospects?
 If you are studying for engineering for example and you lost the use of a hand that could be detrimental to your studies and eventual career path.
 For a relatively small fee you can take out your own personal injury and accident insurance that will cover you should the worst happen.

-All participants must ensure they have a valid European Health Insurance Card (EHIC) when travelling in Europe.
+Formally known as EHIC, all participants must now ensure they have a valid Global Health Insurance Card (GHIC) when travelling abroad.
 This card entitles you to reduced cost (or sometimes fee) state-provided healthcare where treatment becomes medically necessary during a temporary visit to other countries of the European Economic Area or Switzerland.
-It gives you access to treatment under the same terms as people who line in the country you are visiting.
-Please visit www.gov.uk/european-health-insurance-card for more information.
+It gives you access to treatment under the same terms as people who live in the country you are visiting.
+Please visit https://www.nhs.uk/using-the-nhs/healthcare-abroad/apply-for-a-free-uk-global-health-insurance-card-ghic/ for more information.

 Risk assessment attempts to highlight some of the risks associated with your respective sport, and to suggest how control measures may be put in place.
 Participants should contact the Activity Leader to request a copy of the club risk assessment.